gcalderone/Gnuplot.jl/docs/src/index.md

 1. a well-documented framework, by taking advantage of all the gnuplot documentation, tutorials and examples available on the web;
 1. a fast response, by relying on an external program (rather than on a large Julia code base);
 1. an interactive data exploration framework, by exposing a carefully designed, extremely concise and easy to remember syntax (at least for users with minimal gnuplot knowledge);
-1. a procedure to foster plot reproducibility by sharing just the data and commands in the form of gnuplot scripts, rather than the original Julia code.
+1. a procedure to decouple plot data and aesthetics from the Julia code used to generate them.

 Unlike other packages **Gnuplot.jl** is not a pure Julia solution as it depends on an external package to actually generate plots.
 However, if gnuplot is not available on a given platform, the package could still be used in "*dry*" mode, and no error for a missing dependency will be raised (see [Dry sessions](@ref)).